29 years and counting, the evolution, the artistry and the worker bee mentality

 In spring 2008, Peter was invited to join Kurt Elling, Jon Hendricks, and Mark Murphy for a ‘concept concert’, the Four Brothers.
 He is also a member of the vocal group Moss, which combines the talents of Luciana Souza, Kate McGarry, Theo Bleckmann, and Lauren Kinhan.
 The debut album by Moss was named one of the best CDs of the past decade by Downbeat.
 Peter continues to perform with his own band in venues domestically and internationally.
 He has also recently begun a new duo called Foolish Hearts with bassist Matt Aronoff which just released its first studio project (an EP entitled New Definition) and has already had two tours of Europe and the States.
 Peter has also worked with Bobby McFerrin (lending his voice to McFerrin’s recent ‘Vocabularies’ project), Michael Brecker, Meredith Monk, Fred Hersch, George Benson, Kenny Werner, David Byrne, Jim Hall, Larry Goldings, the Roches, Jonatha Brooke, Bill Charlap, Betty Buckley, Joshua Redman, Janis Siegel, Denise Donatelli and many others.
 Peter recently wrote the musical score with composer/conductor Adam Waite for the PBS documentary film, ‘No Job for a Woman’, which tells the account of women reporters in WWII, as well as writing his first full-fledged musical with Chicago playwright Cheri Coons about the life, loves and art of Austrian painter Gustav Klimt.
 Peter’s music was recently featured in NYC’s Playwright’s Horizons production of a new play called THIS by Melissa Gibson.
 He is regularly asked to lead master classes and workshops around the world, and as guest conductor has directed All State groups including New York, Colorado, Iowa, Pennsylvania, and Illinois.

-Her versatility as a composer is evidenced in her contributions to New York Voices CDs over the years, and co-founding two other super groups, Moss and JaLaLa.
-Moss, made up of Luciana Souza, Kate McGarry, Theo Bleckmann, Peter Eldridge and Lauren, released their self-titled CD, Moss, in 2008 to rave reviews.
-In 2010, it was included in DownBeat’s ‘Best CDs of the 2000s’issue.
-JaLaLa is short for Janis Siegel (The Manhattan Transfer), Laurel Massé (founding member of The Manhattan Transfer) and Lauren Kinhan, and they released their tribute to Johnny Mercer, That Old Mercer Magic, in 2009.
+Versatility as a composer is evidenced in her contributions to New York Voices CDs over the years, and co-founding two other super groups, Moss and JaLaLa.
+In 2010, Moss was included in DownBeat’s ‘Best CDs of the 2000s’ issue.
+And JaLaLa, short for Janis Siegel, Laurel Massé and Lauren Kinhan, released their tribute to Johnny Mercer, That Old Mercer Magic, in 2009.

-You can hear Lauren’s voice on the multi-Grammy nominated Bobby McFerrin project VOCAbuLaireS and Ornette Coleman’s 1996 release Sound Museum, Three Women.
-She toured with Ornette, culminating with his 1997 Lincoln Center retrospective, “?Civilization” featuring Billie Higgins, Charlie Haden and Gerrie Allen.
-In 1996 Lauren and Japan’s rising star guitarist/producer Jiro Yoshida teamed up to release Guitar and the Moon.
-The stellar quartet, featuring Eddie Gomez, showcases her personal take on singing the standards.
+You can hear Lauren’s voice on the multi-Grammy nominated Bobby McFerrin’s project VOCAbuLaireS and Ornette Coleman’s 1996 release Sound Museum, Three Women.
+She toured with Ornette, and was asked to be a part of his 1997 Lincoln Center retrospective, “?Civilization” featuring Billie Higgins, Charlie Haden and Gerrie Allen.

-Lauren served on the Board of Governors for the Recording Academy’s NY Chapter from 2008-2010.
-She currently sits on the committees for Education, Jazz and Grammy Career Day.
-Teaching and mentoring are a big part of her schedule.
+Lauren served on the Board of Governors for the Recording Academy’s NY Chapter 2008-2010 and currently sits on the Jazz and Grammy Career Day committees.
+She is adjunct faculty at LIU Post and The New School while also be an in demand educator throughout the world.
 She is a graduate of the Berklee College of Music.

 Recognized in both the jazz vocal and instrumental worlds, Darmon Meader is a highly respected vocalist, arranger and saxophonist.
 Darmon has achieved international recognition as the founder, musical director, chief arranger, composer, producer, saxophonist, and vocalist with New York Voices.
 As a member of New York Voices, he has released numerous recordings on the GRP, RCA/Victor, Concord and MCGJazz labels.
 In 2013, NYV will release two new CDs: New York Voices, Live with the WDR Big Band Cologne and their long awaited Christmas CD, Let it Snow, both of which feature Darmon’s extensive arranging skills.
 In 2008, Darmon released his much anticipated debut solo CD, And So Am I. This solo project is a collection of jazz standards and original works, which reflects his varied interests and skills as a singer, saxophonist, writer and arranger.